 - With copper IUDs, your period might disappear altogether.

-- You must visit a doctor or a family planning clinic to get an IUD.
-Only a doctor can insert one.
+- You must visit a gynecologist or a family planning clinic to get an IUD.
+Only a gynecologist can insert one.

 - IUDs do nothing to prevent sexually transmitted diseases and infections.